 We make excuses (it’s amazing how creative we can be!) that open the door to THE ONE.

-Ideally, your plan of how to overcome temptation will begin and end in phase one.
-However, for beginners this is unlikely.
+Ideally, your plan of how to resist temptation to eat will begin and end in phase one.
+However, for beginners, this is unlikely.
 What will probably happen is you will catch yourself in phase two or phase three.
-Then, with practice, awareness and tons of grace, you will begin to recognize the earlier steps in your process.
+Then, with practice, awareness, and tons of grace, you will begin to recognize the earlier steps in your process.

 When our justifications have their way, we make the choice to eat outside of our best intentions.
 This is the first little veer off track.
 This is the one bite, the one piece, the one slice, or the one scoop.

 In all honesty, being at this point is NO BIG DEAL.
 One serving won’t make a huge impact on your progress.
 It’s what happens next that makes or breaks your quest for food freedom.

 Temptation Phase 3.
 The Reaction

 How do you react when you have a food slip?
 Do you throw in the towel for the rest of the day and vow to start tomorrow or Monday?

 This is a sign of the diet mindset, a.k.a. all-or-nothing eating.
 This line of reasoning is what sinks our ship.

 I would go so far as to say that your ability to let The One go determines your overall success.
 Because, when The One is not a big deal, it starts to naturally fade.

 Here we see the three steps of progression that mark most food temptations.
 Do you see yourself in any of the descriptions?
 If so, no worries.
 Creating a plan is going to really help you!